WinRobotics/udacity-CppND-Capstone-BrickBreaker/README.md

 * :pushpin:**Rubric Points addressed:**

 > **1. Loops, Functions, I/O**
-> * ✔️ The project demonstrates an understanding of C++ functions and control structures. <Throughout the code base>
+> * ✔️ The project demonstrates an understanding of C++ functions and control structures. <Throughout the code base, line 33 onwards of GameObject.cpp>
 > * ✔️ The project reads data from a file and process the data, or the program writes data to a file. <See void Game::InitializeDataPath() line 26 in game.cpp>
 > * ✔️ The project accepts user input and processes the input. <See void Game::handlerEvents() line 179 in game.cpp>